Log data out-the-box. Standalone. Link your CAN bus to your server in <2 mins

 In most use cases, the device will be continuously connected to your server - meaning that whenever a new log file is available on the SD card, it will be immediately uploaded to your server.
 Further, if the device is outside coverage for an extended period, no data is lost as the device simply accumulates log files on the 8-32 GB SD card during this period.
 When it returns to cellular coverage, the log files are offloaded in chronological order.

-Yes, you can use any SIM card that is compatible with the device and the supported frequency bands.
+Generally speaking, you can use any SIM card that is compatible with the device and the supported frequency bands.
+Some SIM cards, however, may have special requirements/properties that may make them incompatible.
+We aim to provide a list over time of verified SIM cards as the CANedge3 is deployed globally.

 The best solution depends on your use case - if any questions, contact us.